If you’ve ever experienced chafing, you know the pain can be unbearable.

 - Nylon / Polyamide

-Best Fit for Anti-Chafing Underwear?
+What’s the Best Fit for Anti-Chafing Underwear?

-Choose close fitting underwear that will stay in place, especially in the inner-thigh region.
-That is where chafing occurs the most.
+Choose close-fitting underwear that will stay in place, especially in the inner-thigh region where chafing occurs the most.
 If your underwear rides up, twists, or causes wedgies, it can rub against your skin and cause painful chafing.

 Are There Anti-Chafing Boxers?

 If that happens, not only will it create unnecessary bunching within the legs of your pants, it can cause chafing.
-This is why I typically recommend boxer briefs, since the legs on boxer briefs will fit closer and be less prone to move around.
+This is why I typically recommend boxer briefs, since the legs on boxer briefs will fit better and be less prone to move around.

 If you prefer wearing boxers over boxer briefs, you can find some in my article about Made in USA underwear.